 What is Separate Property?

 Separate property is property that is wholly owned by only one spouse.
 Frequently, separate property is property that was either owned by the spouse before marriage, acquired by gift or inheritance, or part of certain types of legal settlements.

 What is Community Property?

 All property acquired during marriage by either spouse is presumed to be community property, and a spouse who asserts that particular property is separate property must prove its sole ownership.
 If you would like to assert sole ownership, you need to provide your property division lawyer with thorough details on these belongings so they can best present your case.

 What is a Disproportionate Division of the Assets?

 A disproportionate division of the assets occurs when one spouse receives more than half of the marital estate.
 A disproportionate division may be ordered for a number of reasons including fault in the breakup of the marriage, the relative earning potential of both spouses, income disparity between spouses, tax consequences associated with certain types of property, and where the children will live.

 How are Debts Divided?

-Debts are divided in the same manner as assets, however, it is important to remember that even if your spouse is ordered to make debt payments, if you name is still associated with the debt, your credit will be affected if your spouse later stops paying.
+Debts are divided in the same manner as assets.
+But even if your spouse is ordered to make debt payments, if your name is still associated with the debt, your credit will be affected if your spouse later stops paying.
 It is best to refinance all debt in each party’s own name and close all joint accounts.
 Your property division lawyer at Ramos Law Group can help you do this properly to avoid future problems.